jbrialon/vite-three/readme.md

 # Vite Three Starter Kit

-use branch feature/vite-three-experience for bigger projects
+- use branch feature/vite-three-experience for bigger projects
+- use branch feature/vite-three-experience-physics for bigger projects with physics 😃

 ## Setup